wwfish/tflite-model-maker-workaround/README.md

 The working demo is based upon the Android Figurine training example from here: https://colab.research.google.com/github/khanhlvg/tflite_raspberry_pi/blob/main/object_detection/Train_custom_model_tutorial.ipynb

-Edit this process/train.py script as needed for your own training requirements/dataset.
+Edit train.py script as needed for your own training requirements/dataset.

 ## Detailed Post
 The process of how to do this is outlined in this post: